azrulhasni/keymico/README.md

 ### Only for cloud?

 The great thing about the Keymico stack is that it doesn’t have to be cloud.
-If all you have is a bunch of VMs (and a CDN) you can quickly setup a super resilient cloud-like infra-structure - even for on premise applications.
+If all you have is a bunch of VMs connected to the internet (and a CDN) you can quickly setup a super resilient cloud-like infra-structure - even for on premise applications.
 This is especially true for people working in sensitive or regulated industry such as the military, financial services or even health.